swedenconnect/signservice/core/README.md

 #### processRequest

-`HttpRequestMessage processRequest(HttpServletRequest, HttpServletResponse httpResponse)`
+`SignServiceProcessingResult processRequest(HttpUserRequest, SignServiceContext)`

 The main entry point for a SignService Engine.
-The SignService application (the engine manager) supplies the HTTP servlet request and response object from the HTTP request that it is servicing and the engine processes it.

-The internals, and the current state, of the engine will find out the type of message and process it accordingly.
+The [SignServiceEngineManager](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/application/SignServiceEngineManager.java) accepts HTTP user requests passed from the application/frontend, and after deciding which engine instance that can serve this request invokes this method to process the request.
+The engine will find out the type of message and process it accordingly.

 Apart from processing requests, the engine may also serve resources.
 Examples of such resources are status pages and authentication provider metadata.
-When a request being processed is a request for a resource the method will not return a [HttpRequestMessage](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/core/http/HttpRequestMessage.java), but instead
-`null` and write the resource to the supplied `HttpServletResponse`.
-However, it will **not** commit the response.
-This is the responsibility of the caller.

 #### canProcess

-`boolean canProcess(HttpServletRequest)`
+`boolean canProcess(HttpUserRequest)`

 A predicate that given a request tells whether this engine instance can process the request.
 This method will always be invoked by the application (i.e., the engine manager) before `processRequest` is called.

 ---